Dong Ding Oolong Tea

-Garden: This batch of Dong Ding tea comes from Yonglong Village, just above Dong Ding Mountain.
+Garden: Our ongoing source of Dong Ding Oolong Tea comes from Yonglong Village, on a ridge that runs adjacent to Dong Ding Mountain.
 Yonglong is known for its rich soil which differs from other locales in Lu Gu Township.
 The unique flavor of the DongDing Oolong produced here is attributed to this soil quality, along with the fact this region is home to the most concentrated population of skilled oolong tea artisans in Taiwan.
 This farm is managed by a father and son team who inherited their family tradition as artisans of Dong Ding Tea.
 Their tea has been awarded first prize in the world's largest Oolong tea competition, and they consistently achieve top awards in their local competition of traditionally made Dong Ding Oolong.

 Harvest: Hand picked in small batches.
-Spring 2022.
+Winter 2022.
 Yonglong, Nantou.

 Dong Ding Oolong is a medium oxidized, heavily roasted tea with a hearty, complex, and robust character.

 The initial steeping brings forth a complex bouquet of roasted vegetables, pine, and a touch of smokiness.
 On the palate, you get roasted sweet corn, nutty/fruity notes, and a tangy, heady finish with just the right touch of astringency.